 Frequently Asked Questions

-Can I cook the chicken from frozen?
+Can I cook the chicken frozen?

 Will the skin be soggy when cooked in the Instant Pot?

 The skin on the chicken will not get crispy in the Instant Pot, but if you keep it up out of the water on the trivet when cooking, it won’t get soggy either.
-If you prefer crispy skin, either broil it for a few minutes after cooking, or set it skin-side down on a frying pan for 3-5 minutes.
+If you prefer crispy skin, broil it for a few minutes after cooking or set it skin-side down on a frying pan for 3-5 minutes.

 How many chicken leg quarters can I cook at one time?